BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/02_synthesis_exercise/assignment.md

 ## Summary

 The above suggested solutions are not best practices.
 This is meant to give you an introduction into OTP applications and certain situations where monitoring and registering on start could be useful.
 A lot of the above could be optimized with e.g. a Registry implementation.
-Other topics, such as distribution, haven't been covered as well.
+Other topics, such as distribution, haven't been covered yet.

 Solution code, just like this assignment, is meant for educational purposes.